 How can you promote or talk about something that you don’t use?
 If you were partnering with a clothing line that you couldn’t wear yourself that would be different.
 But Shaklee products are consumer products that everyone uses.
 If you’re a Raving Fan, you’ll be setting the example.

-If you and your family are your best customers, look at how important that example is to your prospective business partners.
+- If you and your family are your best customers, look at how important that example is to your prospective business partners.
 If a first goal is to qualify as a Director — note, we say with 3000 points, not just the minimum 2000 — how many consuming families would that take?
 If customers begin with 50 points or 100 points periodically, it will be more tedious and will take more time and effort to consistently reach 3000+ points.
 What if, instead, all were 150 or 300 or 500+ point consumers?
 Note: it’s not uncommon for Shaklee Raving Fan Families to consistently use 400 – 800 points per month — for life!
-It’s just less that they purchase at grocery story or other suppliers, and you all benefit from the extra bonus of having quality and safety in what you and your family consume.
+Note: this just substitutes purchases at the grocery story or other suppliers.
+And as a side benefit, everyone enjoys the extra bonus of consuming products you know to be SAFE and products that WORK.

 How soon do I do this?
-As soon as you can!
+As soon as you can.
 Move the Brand X off of your selves right away — or at least make a target to complete this ASAP.
-At least within 60-90 days.
+Watch the results as you speak from personal experience on everything you use.
+And watch the results in business growth.

 Work with your sponsor/mentor to see if there are purchasing targets or packages that give special benefits as you get started.